Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 - Fixed dozens of small localization typos and errors
 - Improved the scripting of the Chariot Race events
 - Montenegrin journals that involve AUS now check for it to exist first
-- Changes all instances of set_relations in history to change_relations
+- Changed all instances of set_relations in history to change_relations
 - Improved scripting for the Megali Idea completion triggers
 - Fixed several issues in the completion tooltips for the Megali Idea
 - Fixed a duplicated trigger in the "Dedilomeni Principle" journal
 - Refactored implementation of quotation marks in localization
 - Refactored all instances of pirates_expedition_ to adriatic_expedition_
-- Refactored all instances of black_mountain_expedition_ to karadag_expedition_
+- Refactored all instances of black_mountain and the_black_mountain to karadag
 - Refactored geographic_region_balkan_situation to geographic_region_rumelia
 - Fixed confusing localization in Greek king election buttons
 - Updated progress bars to use CMF's colored progress bars
 - Fixed several scoping issues in Piracy events
+- Fixed an issue were several Piracy events could fire despite there being no expedition
+- Fixed eqfm_pirates.030 being very eager to let you know that pirates have been spotted
+- Fixed a scoping issue in the loc for balkfm_croatia.201
+- Refactored all character template names to shorten key length
+- Pirate raid events will only occur if the involved country has a coastal state
+- "Brigands Raid Again" event will only occur if the affected country has more than one state
+- "Canonize Ancestor" scripted button is now correctly visible in je_balkfm_mon_prince_bishopric
+- Added missing effects and localization to grefm_greece.047

 Notes:
 - Egypt and Fezzan are now in scope- Arabian Peninsular, Pan-Arab, and Muslim content remain *out of scope*
-- Libyan and Tunisian content split from "turkfm" into "mgrbfm" & outlined "levafm"
+- Libyan and Tunisian content split from "turkfm" into "mgrbfm"

 --Update 3.4.11--